openfl/OpenFLDevelopersGuide/display-programming/core-display-classes.md

 .

 *   MorphShape—These objects are created when you create a shape tween in the Flash authoring tool.
-You cannot instantiate them using ActionScript, but they can be accessed from the display list.
+You cannot instantiate them using Haxe, but they can be accessed from the display list.
 *   Stage—The Stage class extends the DisplayObjectContainer class.
 There is one Stage instance for an application, and it is at the top of the display list hierarchy.
 To access the Stage, use the stage property of any DisplayObject instance.
 For more information, see

     “Setting Stage properties” on page 164